 So much in deflation these days…gas prices, the European economy, and footballs.

 There once was a fellow named Anderson, who became a head coach at the University of Wisconsin-Madison.
 In fact he had a thought it a dream job.
 Then, after a short while, he changed his mind and decided it wasn’t such a dream job after all.
 In fact, the job was downright nightmare.
 So he left Madison rather hurriedly and was never heard from again.
 The only difference as far as the University of Wisconsin was concerned for Ken Anderson and Gary Andersen is how they spelled their last names.
 Ken Anderson, the former UW-Eau Claire Hall of Fame basketball coach wanted the UW-Madison men’s hoops job for years, had been passed over for it, but finally got it 1982.
-And before even had his first press conference (which UW officials had to beg him to do), he wanted out.
-Anderson’s tenure as UW head coach lasted less than 24 hours because, as one observer put it “he has pathological fear of losing”.
-Well I guess so considering the UW program he inherited was coming off a 6-21 season and a complete mess at the time.
-But other coaches, men like Dick Bennett and Bo Ryan who, like Anderson, also coached in the old WSUC, did not let their fear of losing keep them from taking a job they coveted and turned into professional successes.
+And before he even had his first press conference (which UW officials had to beg him to do), he wanted out.
+Anderson’s tenure as UW head coach lasted less than 24 hours because, as one observer put it: “he has pathological fear of losing”.
+Well I guess so, considering the UW program he inherited was coming off a 6-21 season and was a complete mess at the time.
+But other coaches, men like Dick Bennett and Bo Ryan who, like Anderson, also coached in the old WSUC, did not let their fear of losing keep them from taking a job they both coveted and turned into professional successes.
 Both went to the Final Four and both became legends and Anderson has largely been forgotten statewide because some men dared and others were afraid.
-Let this be lesson to Gary Andersen that while you may feel Oregon State is a better “fit” for you for whatever reason, it’s still a program that plays second fiddle in its home state and will never have the resources to have the kind of consistent success Oregon has or have the opportunities for such success Wisconsin does.
+Let this be lesson to Gary Andersen that while you may feel Oregon State is a better “fit” for you for whatever reason, it’s still a program that plays second fiddle in its home state and will never have the resources to have the kind of consistent success Oregon has or have the opportunities for such success as Wisconsin does.
 And if that’s all Andersen wants from coaching, then that’s all he’ll get out of it.
 He’s small potatoes and UW is far better off without him.

 One good example of Anderson’s perfidy is his complaining UW’s tough academic requirements were a barrier to recruiting, especially junior college athletes which Andersen seems to want to recruit a whole batch to Oregon State.
 It’s these same requirements which kept UW from the national title game in volleyball, two tournament championships in hockey, the Final Four in basketball and three Rose Bowls and five straight New Year’s Day bowls in football.
 Wait a minute….